 Kathy Babiak, PhD

-- Associate Professor, Sport Management
+- Professor, Sport Management

 - Director, Michigan Center for Sport & Social Responsibility

-Dr. Kathy Babiak is an associate professor of Sport Management and director of the Michigan Center for Sport & Social Responsibility at the University of Michigan School of Kinesiology.
+Dr. Kathy Babiak is a professor of Sport Management and director of the Michigan Center for Sport & Social Responsibility at the University of Michigan School of Kinesiology.
 Additionally, she was a co-founder of the Sport, Health and Activity Research and Policy (SHARP) Center for Women and Girls.
 Dr. Babiak completed her PhD in Leisure and Sport Management at the University of British Columbia.

 Dr. Babiak has published numerous articles in peer-reviewed journals, including the Journal of Sport Management, Sport Management Review, Nonprofit and Voluntary Sector Quarterly, and the Journal of Business Ethics (JBE).
 She is associate editor for the European Sport Management Quarterly, and on the editorial board of numerous sport management journals.
 Dr. Babiak is a member of several professional organizations, including the North American Society for Sport Management (NASSM), and is a faculty affiliate for U-M's Center for Entrepreneurship and Center for Social Impact.
 She has been invited to speak about sport management and social responsibility as a keynote at numerous international events and conferences.
 Her article "More Than Just a Game?
 Corporate Responsibility and Super Bowl XL" was named one of Sport Marketing Quarterly's "Top 20 Articles in 20 Years."
 Dr. Babiak is a NASSM Research Fellow, and she was the recipient of 2017-18 Kinesiology Student’s Choice Award for Teaching Excellence.